top of page

 Thyroid Testing

 Comprehensive assessment for thyroid issues may include some or all the following.
-Typically only TSH is tested but in my option it is important to see the results of a full thyroid panel, particularly if you have many of the symptoms in one of the categories above.
+Typically only TSH is tested but in my opinion it is important to see the results of a full thyroid panel, particularly if you have many of the symptoms in one of the categories above.

 For your knowledge: